yogalightness/yogalightness.github.io/classes.md

 If you are new to Yasodhara Yoga Practices and would like to know more about them, to read more [Click here.](https://yasodharayoga.org/yasodhara-yoga/)

+Reiki Sessions In Aylsham Norfolk

+Reiki is gentle hands on healing for stress reduction and relaxation that also promotes healing.
+A treatment feels like a wonderful glowing radiance that flows through and around you.
+Reiki treats the whole person including body, emotions, mind and spirit creating many beneficial effects that include relaxation and feelings of peace, security and wellbeing.
+Many have reported miraculous results.
+Reiki is a simple, natural and safe method of spiritual healing and self-improvement that everyone can use.
+It has been effective in helping virtually every known illness and malady and always creates a beneficial effect.
+It also works in conjunction with all other medical or therapeutic techniques to relieve side effects and promote recovery.
+Contact: [JaneCatherine](mailto:jane.a@yasodharayoga.org)for more information about times and prices for sessions.